a part of the IDGenWeb & USGenWeb Projects

 Latah County is located in the panhandle of Idaho along the Washington border.
-Cities include: Bovill, Deary, Genesee, Juliaetta, Kendrick, Moscow, Onaway, Potlatch, Princeton, Troy and other unincorporated communities.
+Cities include: Bovill, Deary, Genesee, Juliaetta, Kendrick, Moscow, Onaway, Potlatch, Troy and other unincorporated communities.
 The County Seat is Moscow.